 Not sure why there’s a 62-day gap between “Second month” and “Third month.”
 Maybe it had something to do with “First month” starting 10 days after the first treatment and “Third month” similarly starting 13 days after the second treatment?

 Regarding cognitive function, a 2019 Italian paper Polyphenol Health Effects on Cardiovascular and Neurodegenerative Disorders: A Review and Meta-Analysis analyzed pathetic results of experiments with polyphenols other than broccoli sprout compounds:

 “Current treatments to halt cognitive decline are limited to counteract symptoms and have a positive impact on cognition and behavior only in a transient manner, without affecting the underlying pathology.

 Although some polyphenols might improve specific markers of cardiovascular risk and cognitive status, many inconsistent data are present in literature.
-Therefore, definitive recommendations for the use of these compounds in the prevention of cardiovascular disease and cognitive decline are currently not applicable.”
+Therefore, definitive recommendations for use of these compounds in prevention of cardiovascular disease and cognitive decline are currently not applicable.”

 We can make personal plans for that day, sure.
 But let’s also put some urgency into applying this study’s new human-rat relative biological age clock, and make: